netcore/module-content/readme.md

 0.1 branch contains initial version of package.
 It has very limited multi-language support and it is mainly intended for use in not-translatable websites.

-1.0 branch will properly support translatable websites.
-Although that will not be possible in initial 1.0.0 version, but will be added in a new minor or patch release.
+1.0 properly supports translatable websites.
+SimpleText and ImageBlocks widgets are deleted in favor of more universal WidgetBlock widget.
+Additionally, fields for widget items are no longer stored as JSON.